-Students will learn a range of dance styles from highly qualified teachers including, Hip Hop, Lyrical, Jazz and Contemporary.
-The program provides your child with 2 hours of training per week during school curriculum time as well as the opportunity to perform to a live audience at our end of year showcase 'Cheer-Dance Spectacular'.
+Students will learn a range of dance styles including Hip Hop, Lyrical, Jazz and Contemporary.
+The program provides students with 2 hours of training per week, as well as the opportunity to perform to a live audience at our end of year showcase 'Cheer-Dance Spectacular'.
 Students are also given the opportunity to plan, choreograph, costume and perform their own dances in structured group composition tasks.